snakysnake/log-extension/README.md

-# log-extension (Google Chrome Extension)
+# HTML Logger (Chrome Extension)

-Logs every page you load.
+This Chrome Extension logs every page after DOM is loaded, and sends the HTML Code to the specified Target-URL.